 With Academy Class, YES!
 It is!

-In just 5 days, you can go from Zero to Hero in AutoCAD – learn AutoCAD and get certified as a Autodesk Certified User.
+In just 5 days, you can go from Zero to Hero in AutoCAD – learn AutoCAD and get certified as an Autodesk Certified User.
 AutoCAD training is for students, parents, office workers or anyone wanting to improve their knowledge!

 View our AutoCAD courses HERE